c42f/MicroLogging.jl/README.md

 ```

-## Design goals

-A prototype for a new logging frontend for `Base`; perhaps will become
-`BaseLogNext` if people like it :-)  Design goals include:

-### Minimalism in the user-visible API

-Logging should be so simple that you reach for `@info` rather than `println()`:
+## MicroLogging implementation choices

+### Logging macros

+Efficiency seems to dictate that some portion of log filtering be done *before*
+any logging-specific user code is run.
+This implies either logging macros to
+insert an early test and branch, or that the message formatting work is passed
+as a closure.
+We'd also like to gather information from lexical scope, and to
+look up the logger statically if possible.

+These considerations seem to indicate that a macro be used, which also has the
+nice side effect of being visually simple:

 ```julia
 x = 42
 @info "my value is x = $x"
 ```

-The frontend shouldn't dictate how best to format log messages; if the user
-needs `@sprintf`, then so be it.

-### Extensible log handlers and simple configuration

-Users must be able to intercept logging from all logging contexts in a simple
-unified way, and send it to a user-defined log handler:
+### Logging context

+From some experience with python's logger, a generally desired unit of
+**logging context** granularity is the module.
+Thus, logger macros should log
+to the current module logger by default.

+### Configuration

+For simple catchall configuration to work, we need some kind of registry of
+logger instances for all logging contexts.
+A standard way to do this is with a
+hierarchy of loggers; each logger handles basic filtering and dispatch of
+messages for a given context.

 ```julia
 configure_logging(handler=MyLogHandler())
 ```

-For this to work, loggers from across the system must be somehow registered.
-A
-standard way to do this is with a hierarchy of loggers; each logger handles
-basic filtering and dispatch of messages for a given context.
-From some
-experience with python's logger, a generally desired unit of **logging context**
-granularity is the module.
-Thus, logger macros should log to the current module
-logger by default.

 ### Efficiency - messages you never see should cost almost nothing

-There should be an extremely early bailout to avoid formatting messages which
-will later be filtered out.
-Ideally, the cost of a filtered message would be an
-integer load, comparison and predictable branch based on the log level.
-Thus,
-users should feel free to write code such as
+The following should be fast

 ```julia
 @debug begin